1384microservices/Play.Catalog/README.md

 Play economy game items catalog service.

 ## About
-This service implements items catalog service REST api.
+This service implements items catalog service REST API.
 It is built only for playground and this code should not be used in production.

 ## Contribute